New Jersey Employer Coalition for Technical Education

 Who belongs to the Coalition?

-Current members range from international corporations like BMW, to New Jersey companies like PSEG, to local companies that are already involved with their county vocational-technical schools as business partners and mentors.
+The coalition currently has more than 180 members, and includes international corporations like BMW, New Jersey companies like PSEG, and local companies that are already involved with their county vocational-technical schools as business partners and mentors.
 Other founding members include business associations that represent various economic sectors, like the New Jersey Utilities Association and the New Jersey Restaurant Association.

 What are the Coalition’s goals?